 While I am on the point of modular web design, starting with designers—try an exercise.
 Print out your current website onto physical paper.
 Make sure the site renders—you may have to make screenshots to do it.
 Pull a set of pages such as the homepage, content pages, and maybe some secondary pages.
 When you lay all these pages out you will see that there are defined breakpoints that appear.
 It may be difficult on some old designs to partition a site perfectly, but, for the most part, you should be able to physically cut your website into modules.

 Take those modules and look at all the pieces you have.
-Maybe a top navigation, a hero image, a content block.
+Maybe top navigation, a hero image, a content block.
 Maybe a module of 3 blocks or 2 blocks.
 Now, take those pieces and start assembling “new pages”.
 This exercise is precisely how we can demonstrate a new web design to clients.

-It makes it easy to understand the amount of possibilities and it gets administrators thinking in a new way about how their website should operate.
+It makes it easy to understand the number of possibilities and it gets administrators thinking in a new way about how their website should operate.
 This is the same level of control you will have when your site is modularly designed and integrated into a capable content management system.

 Benefit: Easier To Maintain And Amend

 Templates are bloated, antiquated concepts.
-They have a large amount of dependencies between themselves.
+They have a large number of dependencies between themselves.
 Modules are flexible and adaptable.
 An entire webpage is a set of modules from top navigation down to the footer navigation.

 This means you’ll never have to worry again, with this methodology, about doing complex, convoluted website redesigns.
 We’ve already spoken about the current way websites are designed.
-You go through a three to six-month process of redesign, then the site sits for 2 years until the process repeats itself.
+You go through a three to a six-month process of redesign, then the site sits for 2 years until the process repeats itself.
 Typically, each time you’ll reinstall your CMS platform and porting content will be such a pain that you may just rewrite it.